chang2000/chang2000.github.io/README.md

 4. To host this website, setup the root directory to `.` is alright, where the `index.html` resides.

 You may also download a release of this project here: [https://github.com/chang2000/chang2000.github.io/releases](https://github.com/chang2000/chang2000.github.io/releases)

+## MISC

+This website is based on this template https://bootstrapmade.com/free-html-bootstrap-template-lonely/.